Noel Burkhead

 Global Distribution

-Swallowtail shiners are found above and below the Fall Line, from Santee River Drainage (South Carolina) to Susquehanna and Delaware river drainages (New York) and the Lake Ontario drainage (New York).
+Swallowtail Shiner is found above and below the Fall Line, from Santee River Drainage (South Carolina) to Susquehanna and Delaware river drainages (New York) and the Lake Ontario drainage (New York).
 This species is generally common throughout its range, but can be localized at the northern and southern part of its range.
 Occurrences in the New River drainage and the Upper Oswego watershed are apparently introductions (Page and Burr 1991).

 Best Places to See